 The best moments were when I stopped planning, when I didn’t have an agenda.

 Some days, I did little more than take a walk around a park, go to a coffee shop, and then go out for a little dinner by myself.
 Other days, I simply went to the farmer’s market in the morning and cooked for myself later on.
 It was almost like I was living a whole new life in Eastern Europe.
 It was then that I found true rest and relaxation, and what a sabbatical is really about.

 The real purpose of a sabbatical is to slow down, change things up, and be open to the new.

 While it may be difficult to sit still in the beginning, utilize the initial restless energy to your advantage in trying new things and planning some trips.
 It’s wonderful to schedule quality time visiting family and friends, but from my experience, a sabbatical is most instrumental with some solitary down time built in.
 I’d highly recommend going away to another place, either nationally or abroad, and spend some time alone—to deliberately slow down and wander for a while.

 Realizations and ideas often come to us when we’re in isolation.
 Spending weeks in Prague by myself was when the ideas started generating and trickling into consciousness.

-For next time, I’ll share more of my experience cultivating and exploring new ideas in the hopes that it will help you with your own exploration.
+In my next article, I’ll share my experience cultivating and exploring new ideas in the hopes that it will help you with your own exploration.